Last update: Monday 4 April 16:00 BST - Guidance for Sonatype customers, tweaks

 We have published a Find and Fix Spring4Shell article in our documentation to help deep dive into some of the options below.

-You can also run a manual search on Nexus Lifecycle to check if you're affected.
-You can use the following REST API call to Nexus IQ server to find the affected Spring-core versions:
+You can also run a manual search on Sonatype Lifecycle to check if you're affected.
+You can use the following REST API call to IQ server to find the affected Spring-core versions:

-You can use the below URL if you are authenticated into your Nexus Lifecycle Server.
+You can use the below URL if you are authenticated into your Sonatype Lifecycle Server.
 You may need to URL Encode the request for it to work on Windows

-Alternatively, Advanced Search is available inside the Nexus IQ server.
+Alternatively, Advanced Search is available inside the IQ server.
 A search term you can use is: